-Fig.~\ref{Fig:SurfaceOccupancy} also clearly shows that the squeeze--rotate--squeeze protocol can reduce the temperature of the oscillator to well below $\n_{H}$, opening up a new method of cooling mechanical oscillators to study their quantum behavior, and as a preparatory step for quantum sensing and information processing protocols \cite{BowenMilburn}.
+Fig.~\ref{Fig:SurfaceOccupancy} also clearly shows that the squeeze--rotate--unsqueeze protocol can reduce the temperature of the oscillator to well below $\n_{H}$, opening up a new method of cooling mechanical oscillators to study their quantum behavior, and as a preparatory step for quantum sensing and information processing protocols \cite{BowenMilburn}.
 Furthermore, the oscillator may be made even colder than $\n_{C}$ during parts of the cycle.
 Although this is initially counter-intuitive, note that the working fluid of a conventional refrigerator is also reduced below the cold bath temperature for part of each cycle.
 We compare the cooling achieved using our scheme with that achieved by cold damping and sideband cooling---staple optomechanical cooling techniques---in Appendix~\ref{Sec:OtherCooling}.